NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 This controller allows one to set up a system of reservoirs, pumps, probes, relays, and other objects useful in automating the daily lighting, feed dosing, watering, and data monitoring & collection processes involved in hydroponically grown fruits, vegetables, teas, herbs, and salves.
 Works with a large variety of widely-available aquarium/hobbyist equipment, including popular GPS, RTC, EEPROM, SD card, WiFi, and other modules compatible with Arduino.
 Contains a large library of crop data to select from that will automatically aim the system for the best growing parameters during the various growth phases for the system configured, along with fully customizable weekly feed/additive amounts and daily feeding/lighting scheduling.
 With the right setup Hydruino can automatically do things like: enable grow lights for the needed period each day, drive water pumps and auto-dosers during feedings, spray leafy plants in the morning before lights/sunrise, heat cold water to a specific temp for tropical plants, use CO2 sensors to manage air circulation fans to maintain optimal grow tent parameters, or even use soil moisture sensing to dynamically determine watering schedule.

-Can be used with GPS and RTC modules for accurate sunrise/sunset and feed timings, or through enabled WiFi from on-board or external serial AT module.
+Can be used with GPS and RTC modules for accurate sunrise/sunset and feed timings, or through enabled WiFi/Ethernet from on-board or external ESP8266 WiFi module.
 Configured system can be saved/loaded to/from external EEPROM, SD card, or WiFiStorage-like device in JSON or binary, along with auto-save, recovery, and cleanup functionality, and can even use a piezo buzzer for audible system alerts.
 Actuator and sensor I/O pins can be multiplexed for pin-limited environments.
-Library data can be built into onboard MCU Flash or exported alongside system/user data on external storage.
+Library data can be built into onboard Flash or exported alongside system/user data onto external storage.
 Supports sensor data and system event logging/publishing to external storage and MQTT, and can be extended to work with other JSON based Web APIs or Client-like derivatives.
 UI support pending, but will include system setup/configuration and monitoring abilities with basic LCD support via LiquidCrystal, or with advanced LCD and input controller support similar in operation to low-cost 3D printers [via tcMenu](https://github.com/davetcc/tcMenu).

 Made primarily for Arduino microcontrollers / build environments, but should work with PlatformIO, Espressif, Teensy, STM32, Pico, and others - although one might experience turbulence until the bug reports get ironed out.